MeherBhaskar/OptiMindTune/README.md

 * **Extensible:** Built with the Google ADK, making it a good base for adding more models, evaluation metrics, or even more sophisticated agent interactions.
 * **Clear Logging & Feedback:** Get insights into the decision-making process of each agent.
 * **Focus on Scikit-learn:** Integrates directly with popular scikit-learn classifiers.
+* **Model Persistence:** Automatically saves trained models and their metadata for future use
+* **Conversation Logging:** Records all interactions between agents for analysis and debugging
+* **Structured Output:** Organizes models and logs in a clear directory structure

 ---